SanderZeb/SanderZeb.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* M.S. in Psychology, The Maria Grzegorzewska University,  2015-2020
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in IT, Polish-Japanese Academy of Information Technology, 2023-2025
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Biology, Nencki Institute of Experimental Biology, 2024 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+Nencki Institute of Experimental Biology, Warsaw, PL

-* Fall 2015: Research Assistant
+* 2020-2024: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * EEG data analysis (500+ participants) using Matlab and Python, focusing on predicting subjective and objective perception of visual stimulus based on prestimulus alpha band oscillations.
+  * Used techniques and methods such as Mismatch Pursuit, Morlet Wavelets, Fourier transformation, SVM, MVPA, Linear Regression, Linear Mixed Models.
+  * Quickly learned new skills and applied them to daily tasks, improving efficiency and productivity.

+Partium Marketing
+* 2018-2020: Project Manager / Business Owner
+  * Identified plans and resources required to meet project goals and objectives.
+  * Managed projects from procurement to commission.
+  * Developed and initiated projects, managed costs, and monitored performance.
+  * Achieved project deadlines by coordinating with contractors to manage performance.

 Skills
 ======
+* Theoretical background in various disciplines
+  * Neuroscientific
-* Skill 1
+  * Psychology
-* Skill 2
+  * IT
-  * Sub-skill 2.1
+* Programming skills:
-  * Sub-skill 2.2
+    * Matlab
-  * Sub-skill 2.3
+    * Python
-* Skill 3
+    * R

 Publications
 ======